 It really makes sense for them to get started with the hybrid application.
 Now, the hybrid app also uses the native functionality like camera or GPS, but via some third party plugging and a lot of code need to be enclosed with that.
 While in other hands for the native application it’s pretty easy to use or utilize those functionalities.

-Now, let’s talk about which one is right for you?
+Now, let’s discuss about which one is perfect for you?

 So, if you are a company and you are looking to get started with the App market.
 It’s going to be good research.
 Like you are already dominant in the web like Facebook or Netflix and your content flow is like insane.
 For a fair conclusion having a native application would be a tough decision while having hybrid will suit you more.

 On the other hand, if you just get started for the mobile market then take some time.
-Do some research.
 Like where the majority of the audience that you really want to hit is actually relaying.

 Whether they are on Android or IOS?
 If we just talk about some random experience, In Indian market android is going to be the first choice for launching your app.
 If you are talking about target audience in us then its going to be IOS for sure.